vikysan77/rsschool-cv/cv.md

 ```

 ## Experience
-I am finishing courses on Web development on the Udemy platform.
-During these courses, we made applications: weight assessment by height, currency exchange, a mini-game for reaction, and more.
+I have completed courses for Web development on the Udemy platform.
+During these courses, we were creating applications for weight estimation by height, currency exchange, reaction mini-game, etc.

 ## Education
 1. Web development courses on the Udemy platform.